 pouring batido de mango into a large glass from blender

-While these batidos are best enjoyed fresh out of the blender, you can transfer any leftovers to a large mason jar and store them in the fridge for up to 2 days.
-They may not have the exact same consistency but will still be delicious.
+While this mango shake is best enjoyed fresh out of the blender, you can transfer any leftovers to a large mason jar and store them in the fridge for up to 2 days.

-You can also freeze the batidos de mango in large mason jars for up to 2 months.
+They may not have the exact same consistency, but will still be delicious.
+You can also freeze it in a large mason jars for up to 2 months.

 When you’re ready to drink it, thaw the milkshake in the fridge or at room temperature before consuming.

-Batido de Mango (Cuban Mango Shake)
+Batido de Mango (Cuban Mango Shake with Coconut + Banana)

 Ingredients